 NEW CHANGES to Expungement law in Missouri effective August 28th 2021

-On July 14, 2021 Mike Parson signed Senate Bill 53 into law making key changes to the expungement statutes, primarily: arrest expungements 610.122, conviction expungements 610.140, and how closed records will be treated with respect to the purchase of a firearm.
+On July 14, 2021 Mike Parson signed Senate Bill 53 into law making key changes to the expungement statutes, primarily: arrest expungements 610.122, conviction expungements 610.140.
 These key changes to the existing law will go into effect on August 28th, 2021.
 Here are some of the implications of the new law, call us to discuss the complete implications of the new law.

 - 610.122: Arrest Expungements